alasttocs/receipt-processor/README.md

 # Command Line Arguements

-- noAuthMode: Runs the application in test mode without authentication.
+- `-noAuthMode`: Runs the application in test mode without authentication.
 - debugMode: Enables debug mode for logging to assist with troubleshooting.
 - logToFile: Enables logging to a file.
 - logFileName: Overrides the name of the log file.